 Stir-frying is one of the most commonly used techniques in Chinese cooking as well as many other cuisines.
 The key to making a really good stir-fry is using a very high cooking temperature and cooking the food really quickly.
 Because stir-frying involves cooking food at high heat, it’s important to choose an oil that has a high smoke point.
 If you don't, the oil will burn and the whole dish will be ruined.

-This is because oil that is heated to its smoke point or higher will actually begin smoking and will start to impart a bitter taste to the food.
+Oil that is heated to its smoke point or higher will actually begin smoking and will start to impart a bitter taste to the food.
 The oil is breaking down at a molecular level so it can produce carcinogens, which are bad for you.

 Highest Smoke Point Oils

 Chinese cooks normally use soybean oil, vegetable oil, or peanut oil, all of which have a high smoke point.
 Peanut oil usually has a pleasant nutty flavor and is suitable not only for stir-frying but also for deep-frying.
 Canola oil, which has a high smoke point but a neutral flavor, is also a good choice.
 Other types of oil you can use are corn, soybean, and coconut oil.

 Use an oil that has a smoking point at or above 400 F, including: